 Rejection is truly a common place for so many situations as I described earlier.
 It is common to have disappointment and to have real feelings behind the rejection.
 As humans, I do believe having your moment to feel the disappointment and to process your feelings is very important however long that takes.

 But, at the end of the day, how you use the rejection is even more critical.
 How you move forward is even more telling of yourself.
 But, can you use your rejections to learn more about yourself?

 Can you use rejection to sing praises to yourself for your small successes?
-Can you use it to catapult you towards your dreams, vision, and/or life mission?
+Can you use your rejection to catapult you towards your dreams, vision, and/or life mission?

 That's what I did.
-I am writing you today about rejection and disappointment that I had recently.
-It was disappointing because it could have been a huge opportunity.
+I am writing you today because of the rejection and disappointment that I had recently.
+It was indeed disappointing because it could have been a huge opportunity.
 But, it didn't happen.
 And now I am writing this blog today that will hopefully encourage even just one person not to give up and to keep going.

 I am turning what should have been a negative into a positive for me and for someone else.
 Can you do that?
 Can you use your rejections for something positive to help someone else?

 What tips can you share with someone else that might help them?
 We all have it inside of us.
 We can ALL be each others cheerleaders.
 Will you do that today?